Raining Pleasure: Celesta Records

 In 2007, they formed their own independent record label Celesta Records under which they released their newest album Who's Gonna Tell Juliet?
 Physical and digital distribution for the label is handled by Minos EMI.

+Reunion

+The band has announced that since September 2022, they have resumed rehearsals.
+They have announced that they are playing back together.
+Their plans (for live shows etc) are to be announced.